 Switching your warehouse’s lighting to LED bulbs has numerous benefits, including a significantly decreased power bill.
 On top of that, they emit far less heat than fluorescent and halide bulbs, which can help keep your warehouse cooler and decrease the environment consequences of generating the power.

 It can also be very helpful to install motion sensors on your lights if you haven’t already, so that the lights only stay on when they’re needed and don’t waste energy when they aren’t.
 These relatively small measures can save you money and make your warehouse much more environmentally friendly all at the same time.

 Next to lighting, the most significant source of energy consumption in modern warehouses is the heating and cooling systems necessary to keep workers, materials, and products at a safe and comfortable temperature.
-Older temperature control systems tend to be inefficient, so updating to a more modern system can do wonders for minimizing your facility’s carbon footprint.
+Older temperature control systems tend to be inefficient, so updating to a more modern system can do wonders for warehouse sustainability.

 There are also several smaller steps you can take to improve the way heated or cooled air circulates throughout your warehouse.
 For example, ineffective seals around doors and windows allow treated air to leak out or untreated air to leak into a warehouse, putting additional strain on your heating, cooling, and ventilation systems.
 In the same vein, it takes a lot more energy to change the temperature in empty air, so making efficient use of your warehouse space by incorporating mezzanines and maximizing inventory can reduce your energy bill and benefit your business.